Azure/azure-sphere-samples/Samples/AvnetArducamMiniToAzureStorage/README.md

+## Credits

-## Note: This example originated from https://github.com/xiongyu0523/azure-sphere-arducam-mini-2mp-plus.
+This example originated from https://github.com/xiongyu0523/azure-sphere-arducam-mini-2mp-plus.
 The project was updated to use CMake and modified to support the 5MP camera.

 # ArduCAM mini 2MP/5MP Plus SPI camera

-This sample demonstrates capturing a JPEG picture using [ArduCAM mini 2MP PLUS]() SPI camera on Azure Sphere OS and upload the picture to Azure Blob service using libcurl to initiate [Put Blob](https://docs.microsoft.com/en-us/rest/api/storageservices/put-blob) REST API with [SAS authorization](https://docs.microsoft.com/en-us/rest/api/storageservices/delegate-access-with-shared-access-signature).
+This sample demonstrates capturing a JPEG picture using [ArduCAM mini 2MP/5MP PLUS]() SPI camera on Azure Sphere OS and upload the picture to Azure Blob service using libcurl to initiate [Put Blob](https://docs.microsoft.com/en-us/rest/api/storageservices/put-blob) REST API with [SAS authorization](https://docs.microsoft.com/en-us/rest/api/storageservices/delegate-access-with-shared-access-signature).

 ## Configure Azure Blob and generate service SAS